 Lower of cost or market (LCM) is an accounting rule for valuing inventory and, under certain conditions, securities holdings.
 Under the lower of cost or market rule, the inventory or securities value that owners report at the end of an accounting period is the lesser of either (a) historical cost or (b) "value" in the market.

 Explaining the Lower of Cost or Market Rule in Context

-Sections below explain and illustrate the lower of cost or market rule, showing how it works for reporting inventory assets and some securities holdings.
-Note that the term appears in context with related terms and concepts, from the fields of accounting, finance, and market analysis.
-LCM contextual terms appearing here include:
+Sections below explain and illustrate the Lower of Cost or Market rule (LCM), showing how it works for reporting inventory assets and some holdings in marektable securities, in context with related terms and concepts from accounting, finance, and market analysis, emphasizing three themes:

 - What is the Lower of Cost or Market LCM rule?

 - Which purposes does the LCM rule serve?
 Does LCM support three accounting principles?

 - How do you apply the LCM rule?
 There are different rules for different assets.

 - How do you value and report inventories under the Lower of Cost or Market Rule?
 Stock Revaluation examples explained.